-MSAC staff, A&E Districts Advisory Committee members, the Secretary of Commerce, or councilors may require an A&E District's management entity to submit an On-Year application in any subsequent fiscal year for reasons including but not limited to: submission of a weak five-year plan, grant noncompliance, or significant changes in budget, programming, operations, or leadership.
+MSAC staff, A&E Districts Advisory Committee members, the Secretary of Commerce, or councilors may require an A&E District's management entity to submit an On Year application in any subsequent fiscal year for reasons including but not limited to: submission of a weak five-year plan, grant noncompliance, or significant changes in budget, programming, operations, or leadership.

-If a management entity does not submit an on-year application to request funding for their fifth year post-designation but wishes to apply in a subsequent year, they must submit an on-year application to re-enter the funding cycle.
+If a management entity does not submit an On Year application to request funding for their fifth year post-designation but wishes to apply in a subsequent year, they must submit an On Year application to re-enter the funding cycle.

-If the designated management entity of a district changes, the new management entity must submit a on-year application to enter the funding cycle.
+If the designated management entity of a district changes, the new management entity must submit an On Year application to enter the funding cycle.